Before you get started, make sure you have installed the following:

 To generate capabilities (for mobile or web devices) through the Perfecto UI:

 As part of creating an instance of the RemoteWebDriver, you need to supply the URL of your Perfecto cloud.
-Define the name of your Perfecto cloud as a system variable called
+Search for the following line in

 The general structure of the URL string is as follows:

-Here are the respective lines from our sample script:
+Here is the respective line from our sample script:

 To get the most out of running your test in Perfecto, you need to create an instance of the Smart Reporting client (ReportiumClient).
 This will allow you to later retrieve and analyze the test report.
 The reporting client is responsible for gathering basic information about the test and transmitting it to the Smart Reporting system.